raisonjoseph/ssd/README.md

 - -p or --prototxt : To define the prototext.
 Give path to the protot text
 - -m or --model : To define moel.
 GIve path to the model
 - -i or --image : To define image to detect.
 Give path to the image
-- -c or --confience :  The acceptance criteria that detection required to categorize.
+- -c or --confidence :  The acceptance criteria that detection required to categorize.
 Default is 2.o

 #### To run as in ths repo
 `python main.py --prototxt MobileNetSSD_deploy.prototxt.txt --model ./mobilenet_iter_73000.caffemodel --image car.jpg --confidence 0.3